skeezicsb/PERQemu/PERQemu/Readme.txt

 around will cause it to repaint properly.
 Initial analysis shows that this might be a RasterOp glitch specific to the PNX 2 implementation, as it does not affect PNX 1 or other OSes.

+Symptom:  PNX 5 glitches when writing text to the initial boot screen and drops into the kernel debugger.

+Workaround:  None at this time.
+Investigating whether this is a corrupted boot image or yet another PNX difference in how their microcode drives the hardware.
+Affects PERQ2-T2 configurations only (if anyone else is attempting to perform a bare metal install from the Bitsavers floppies).

 5.0 Version History and Roadmap